BLCM/bl3mods/Apocalyptech/loot_changes/dlc_loot_de-emphasizer/README.md

 This mod is definitely intended to be used alongside my Expanded Legendary Pools mod, which adds all DLC gear into the world drop pools.

+**Notes on Mod Compatibility:**

+If using this mod alongside the Provocateur COM mod, make sure that this mod appears in your mod list *after* the Provocateur COM mod, so that Provocateur gets properly de-emphasized.
+Note that when using both together, you'll need to be using something like Expanded Legendary Pools, in order to get any Provocateur drops.

 Changelog
 =========